When Does the DEA Get Involved in Healthcare Fraud Cases?

 Coding errors, even unintentional ones, can lead to federal charges with steep civil or criminal penalties.
 When these errors involving billings for prescription medications, providers can face inquiries from the DEA as well.

-If your health care business or practice is being targeted by the DEA, we can help.
-Oberheiden, P.C. is a team of experienced defense attorneys and former federal prosecutors who focus on representing clients in health care fraud investigations.
-To get started with a free and confidential consultation, call our offices at (214) 692-2171 or tell us how we can help online now.
+If your healthcare business or practice is being targeted by the DEA, we can help.
+Oberheiden, P.C. is a team of experienced defense attorneys and former federal prosecutors who focus on representing clients in healthcare fraud investigations.
+To get started with a free and confidential consultation, call our offices at 888-680-1745 or tell us how we can help online now.

 This information has been prepared for informational purposes only and does not constitute legal advice.
 This information may constitute attorney advertising in some jurisdictions.
 Reading of this information does not create an attorney-client relationship.
 Prior results cannot guarantee a similar future outcome in your case.
 Oberheiden, P.C. is a Texas LLP with headquarters in Dallas.
 Mr. Oberheiden limits his practice to federal law.